robokow/trustroots/README.md

 ## Volunteering

 You don't have to be a programmer to participate!
 You can also do something else.
 Like make coffee, or tea.
 Lemonade is fine too.
 Or mate.
 Icecream is also nice from time to time.
+Why was this pushed to the wrong one?

 Check [Team Guide](https://team.trustroots.org/Volunteering.html) for more info on how to get started.